Benjur274/userManagement/README.md

 ```

 ## CI/CD Pipeline
-This project includes a GitHub Actions workflod(build-c-.yml) that:
+This project includes a GitHub Actions workflow (build-c-.yml) that:
 - Sets up JDK21
 - Builds the project using Maven
 - Packages the application as a JAR file